Ahmedabad Airport

-In fiscal year 2021–22, it handled about 5.67 million passengers making it the seventh-busiest airport in terms of passenger traffic in India.
-The airport serves as a focus city for GoAir.
-In 2015, the government started the procedure for the privatization of the airport.
+In fiscal year 2024–25, it handled over 13 million passengers, making it the seventh-busiest airport in terms of passenger traffic in India.
+The airport serves as a focus city for Air India and an operating base for IndiGo.
+In 2015, the government started the procedure for the privatisation of the airport.
 The new Dholera International Airport is being developed due to expansion constraints at the current airport.

 History

-The airport was set up in 1937, while international operations began on 26 January 1991.
-It was categorised as an International airport on 23 May 2000.

-In March 2004, Ahmedabad gained a nonstop link to the United Kingdom, which is home to a large Gujarati community.
-Air India commenced a Boeing 747 service to London's Heathrow Airport, with Jet Airways joining a few years later.
-However, both carriers decided to withdraw their flights in 2008.
-Air India then began a route to Frankfurt, which lasted until the airline closed its hub in the German city in 2010.